brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-03.md

 Carrigan's body was peacefully surrendered to his clan for proper rites, but they only ever found pieces of young Ms. Nominy.'

-'It was a bad time for the Druids after that.
+"It was a bad time for the Druids after that.
 Carrigan had been their unspoken leader and barrier between his people and the war, but with his death the Ministry proceeded to persecute them as dark wizards and Voldemort refused to help them without their sworn allegiance, which